santoshrajan/dopromise/README.md

 ### Usage
 #### Nodejs
     var dopromise = require("dopromise")

+    dopromise.serial(function1, function2, ...)
+    dopromise.parallel(function1, function2, ...)

 #### Browser
 Just include "promise.js" script file.
 The global variable `dopromise` is made available to you.

 ### Example

-The function `dopromise.serial` takes a set of functions as its arguments.
-Each function is called with a `continuation` function, except the last function.
+The functions `dopromise.serial` and `dopromise.parallel` take a set of functions as its arguments.
+Each function is called with a `done` function, except the last function.
+You must call `done` from inside the function or inside the callback.
+You can mix synchronous and asynchronous functions.

-The called function promises to call the `continuation` from within it.
-It may call the `continuation` synchronously or asynchronously (from inside a callback).

-If at any instance one of the functions wants to halt the operations, it can simply not call the `continuation`.
+In tha case of `serial`, if at any instance one of the functions wants to halt the operations, it can simply not call `done`.
+In the case of parallel every function MUST call `done`.

-All the called functions are called with the same `this`.
-So to pass values from one function to the other, just attach it to `this`.
-To access `this` inside a callback, save it as `that`, before making the async call.
+All the called functions are called with the same `this` object.
+So to pass values from one function to the other, or the last fucntion, just attach it to `this`.
+To access `this` inside a callback, save it as `that`, or if `bind` is supported use `bind`.

+Serial example.
 The example below is a nodejs program to asynchronously copy an input file to an output file.
 It makes three asynchronous calls. `fs.exists`, `fs.readFile`, `fs.writeFile`

     var fs = require("fs");